 How to arrange a trust when buying life insurance

-If you have yet to buy life insurance, but plan to do so and like the idea of placing it into trust, then speak to an expert life insurance adviser*, as they have a dedicated service that will ensure that your policy is placed into a trust.
-Even better, the service is free and you will receive up to £100 cashback as Money to the Masses reader!
+If you have yet to buy life insurance, but plan to do so and like the idea of arranging life insurance written in trust, then speak to an expert life insurance adviser*, as they have a dedicated service that will ensure that your policy is placed into a trust without any charge to do so.
+You may even receive up to £100 cashback as Money to the Masses reader!

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 This link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article